Major transport schemes

 A6 - M1 link road

-We are planning to deliver a new link road that would connect the A6 into the new Junction 11a of the M1.
+We are planning to deliver a new link road that would connect the A6 into the junction 11a of the M1.
 The proposed link road would be 4.4km long, and would create a northern bypass for Luton.
 The road would provide a strategically important east-west link to help improve access to Luton Airport, as well as Houghton Regis, Leighton Linslade, and Dunstable, whilst relieving the current pressures on local roads and communities.

 East West Rail